mahdi-yousef/ROS2_Turtlebot3/01-introduction/README.md

 ```bash
 ros2 launch turtlebot3_gazebo turtlebot3_world.launch.py
 ```
-This must open the standard world file that comes with the turtlebot3_gazebo package `~/turtlebot3_ws/src/turtlebot3_simulations/turtlebot3_gazebo/worlds/turtlebot3_world.world`as shown below:
+This must open the standard world file that comes with the turtlebot3_gazebo package `~/turtlebot3_ws/src/turtlebot3_simulations/turtlebot3_gazebo/worlds/turtlebot3_world.world`as shown below.
+First time Gazebo will take couple minutes to launch so wait.
+If gazebo launches without spawning a burger bot then press ctrl+C in the terminal then relaunch `turtlebot3_world.launch.py` again.

 ![](screenshots/world_launch.png)
 > Robot not visible in Gazebo — confirm `echo $TURTLEBOT3_MODEL`, then
 > check Gazebo's Models panel and right-click the robot entry → Follow.
 > If that doesn't resolve it, in WSL `docker restart turtlebot3` and relaunch.

-Gazebo should open (via WSLg, no extra X server setup needed) showing the warehouse with TurtleBot3 spawned inside it.
+Gazebo should open showing the world with TurtleBot3 spawned inside it.
 See folders `02` through `04` for the rest of the project once this is confirmed working.

 ## 9. Opening a new terminal inside the container